h0lmes/mockservice/README.md

 Example:

-    Mock-Option: api-v1-item-{id}/invalid_format
+    Mock-Suffix: api-v1-item-{id}/invalid_format

-In the example above if you call an endpoint `GET api/v1/item/{id}` then `get-api-v1-item-{id}--invalid_format.json` file would be loaded.
+In the example above if you call an endpoint `GET /api/v1/item/{id}` then the Route with suffix `invalid_format` would be triggered.

 #
 ### Predefined variables

-You can use predefined variables in data files, those would be substituted with their values each time an endpoint is fetched.
+You can use predefined variables in Response, those would be substituted with their values each time an endpoint is fetched.

 List of predefined variables: